TroelsMortensen/TalkTimer/README.md

 This is a hobby project, I created for by best bro, Jesper <3

-He needed an app to time who is speeking in meetings.
+He needed an app to time who is speaking in meetings.

 So, I have created a Blazor WASM site to setup the meeting participants, and you can start and stop the timer for each participant.